Smiles are Contagious

 for more of Sean's story

 Laura Cook, Sean’s mother first became involved with the SCF as an Advisory Board Member, assisting with our fundraisers to help other local families in crisis.
 We also started a scholarship, the Superman Scholarship for Smithtown Seniors who are very active in community service and/or who want to continue their journey to have a career in a community service field such as a firefighter, law enforcement, social work and more; all in an effort to honor Sean’s memory and to help in the healing process.
 But Laura wanted to do so much more to honor Sean’s memory.
 She wanted to share her collective knowledge and experiences with Sean’s illness to help others navigate through it all.
-So we now honor not only Sean’s memory, but his beautiful smile through a new SCF chapter, Smi1es 4 S3an whose mission is to be a resource and help with financial needs for local families who may have a child with cancer.
+We now honor not only Sean’s memory, but his beautiful smile through a new SCF chapter, Smi1es 4 S3an whose mission is to to help families navigate a childhood cancer diagnosis by providing financial & emotional support.

 About the Chapter Name and Logo Design

-Laura has already hosted a Bowling Night and a Motorcycle Run to benefit Sean’s scholarship.
-Sean’s family at the Smithtown Fire Department have honored Sean’s memory as well, hosting an annual car wash in his name to help fund his scholarship as well as making sure to remember Sean as they decorate the fire trucks for the Santa Parade!
+Laura has hosted Bowling Nights and Motorcycle Runs to benefit Sean’s scholarship & their mission.
+Sean’s family at the Smithtown Fire Department have honored Sean’s memory as well, hosting an annual car wash in his name as well as making sure to remember Sean as they decorate the fire trucks for the Santa Parade!
+Home Towne Tavern hosts an annual golf outing in Sean's memory.

 Be on the lookout for more events for the Smi1es 4 S3an chapter.
 Want to make a difference?
 Become a Sponsor & Friend of the Foundation, Contact Smi1es 4 Sean Chapter Executive Director or fill out the contact request form.
 To make a one time donation, click here or on the DONATE NOW button